emmasarge/emptypantry/README.md

 ### Feedback from Testing Users

-* Can only type one ingredient at a time **FIXED-my solution was to create a prompt to inform user this is a beta site**
+* Can only type one ingredient at a time **FIXED**-my solution was to create a prompt to inform user this is a beta site**
-* Pictures of recipes are too big **FIXED- I decreased the size of the images by percentage so they suit responive designs, also made pictures into circles**
+* Pictures of recipes are too big **FIXED**- I decreased the size of the images by percentage so they suit responive designs, also made pictures into circles**
-* The content of recipe, about and contact page are hard to read. **FIXED-Made a better contrast with colors by using black and white.**
+* The content of recipe, about and contact page are hard to read. **FIXED**-Made a better contrast with colors by using black and white.**
-* The send button on the email page didn't notify the user their email was sent and they kept sending the email over again. **FIXED- added a prompt to the send message button and included a message in the text box**
+* The send button on the email page didn't notify the user their email was sent and they kept sending the email over again. **FIXED**- added a prompt to the send message button and included a message in the text box**
-* Include a way to filter recipes for dietary type like vegetarian, low-carb... **PENDING***
+* Include a way to filter recipes for dietary type like vegetarian, low-carb... **PENDING**
+* Fix the size of the landing page to avoid having to scroll **FIXED**
+* Remove the prompt on the recipe page because it looks messy **FIXED** changed the prompt into if/else statement in innerHTML
+* Make the contact page background a better contrast **FIXED** changed image for background.
+* Make recipe images smalled for desktop **FIXED** solved this with media query.

 ### Bugs